NCATS-Tangerine/biolink-beacon/README.md

 python -m pip install --upgrade pip
 ```

+### Site Configuration

+The beacon server runtime relies on a `swagger.yaml` file sitting under `server/swagger_server/swagger`.
+Two templates
+are currently provided - one assuming a development 'localhost' host and root basepath; the other for NCATS endpoint
+deployment.
+Copy over one or the other template into a file named `swagger.yaml` within the same directory.

+### Dependencies

 Then, run the following commands within the `biolink-beacon` directory.
 Note that errors may result if `ontobio` and
 connexion[swagger-ui] are not installed separately.